huanyichuang/wpcf7-twaddress/readme.txt

 An extension that helps you make a new tag for Contact Form 7 to add Taiwan address.

+This plugin is based on the wonderful work of Denny Kuo on [the GitHub](https://dennykuo.github.io/tw-city-selector/#/).

 == Installation ==

 1. Upload the entire `wpcf7-twaddress` folder to the `/wp-content/plugins/` directory.